mmagnus/geekbook/README.md

   * [Install & Get Started!](#install)
   * [Food for thought](#food-for-thought)
   * [History](#history)

-A neat way how to combine **Emacs/Atom/Sublime editor + Markdown Syntax + Git + Html engine** (bootstrap/python) to get the best notes-talking experience ever.
-Highly customizable with plugins written in Python.
-What's the most important, under the hood it's just a set of Markdown files.. you can do with them whatever you want, e.g. you can Pandoc (http://pandoc.org/epub.html) them to epub (that's origin of "book" part of the name).

-Motto: **Notes are like your code**.

 Features | Geekbook | Word Office | Apple Notes
 -------- | -------- | ----------- | -----------